ProfessorManhattan/docs-ansible/contributing/pull-requests.md

 ### How to Commit Code

 Instead of using `git commit`, we prefer that you use `npm run commit`.
-You will understand why when you try it but basically it streamlines the commit process and helps us generate better CHANGELOGs.
+You will understand why when you try it but basically it streamlines the commit process and helps us generate better `CHANGELOG.md` files.

 ### Pre-Commit Hook